minaohh/mina-blog/content/blog/theres-no-escaping-covid-19/index.md

 tags: [Health]
 ---

-# There’s no escaping COVID-19: when the coronavirus hit our family

 What’s it like to have COVID, you ask?
 To be part of the statistic?
 This is my COVID experience as someone who’s family is affected by COVID, how the local government has been handling it, and how it affected us as a family.

 Last January 13, 2021, a Wednesday, my family and I received the most devastating news you can ever hear during the pandemic that shook and disrupted the whole world since 2020  — some of us are positive with COVID-19 🦠.
 At the time of writing, my father, my mother, my youngest sibling tested positive while my brother tested negative.
 The rest of us are still in the government’s isolation areas, waiting to be swabbed.